SPACeR: Self-Play Anchoring with Centralized Reference Models: Human-like self-play

 \textbf{(2) Aligned action space.} By ensuring that $\pi_{\theta}$ and $\pi_{\mathrm{ref}}$ operate over the same discrete action space, we avoid online tokenization during training.
 This alignment not only reduces computational overhead but also enables the KL divergence to be computed directly in closed form:

 \textbf{(3) Privileged information and comparison to log-replay data.} Note that in Eq.~\ref{eq:ppo}, the reference tokenized model is centralized, observing the full state of all agents rather than local views.
-This setup resembles privileged information in a teacher–student framework in Robotics and Computer Vision \cite{he2024omnih2o, caron2021emerging}.
-Compared with log-replay trajectories, which are restricted to recorded behaviors, the reference model can generalize beyond the dataset and provide broader distributional guidance.
+This setup resembles privileged information in a teacher–student framework in Robotics and Computer Vision~\cite{he2024omnih2o, caron2021emerging}.
+Unlike log replay, the reference model generalizes beyond recorded trajectories and provides guidance in unseen self-play states.